Overview of Asymmetric Information

 - In the overall economy, it increases the cost of goods or services.
 Parties who know that they may encounter loss in the future because of less information will already keep that into a negotiation deal, increasing the cost for other parties.
 This will affect the cost of that kind of transaction in the economy.

 - Even after the deal, one party may change its behavior because of moral hazard, and this will affect another party.

 - This happens because one party having less information than the other parties.

 - More public information and warranty/guaranty can help in overcoming this problem.

-- Asymmetric information can cause fraudulent activities, which can cause damage to one party.
+- It can cause fraudulent activities, which can cause damage to one party.